What To Plant In July

 What Does The Term pH Level Mean

 Therefore, you can adjust the pH of your soil by adding lime or sulfur to bring it up or down, depending on what your soil needs.
-You can have your soil tested, possibly by your state extension service, or try and do it yourself with a soil tester. pH Tester Also, some local nurseries provide that service for their customers.
+You can have your soil tested, possibly by your state extension service, or try to do it yourself with a soil tester. pH Tester Also, some local nurseries provide that service for their customers.

 How To Hand Pollinate